Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based Low-rank Tensors (SMART): CONCLUSIONS

 \section{CONCLUSIONS}

-In this study, we explore low-rankness through high-order tensor in MR parametric mapping to obtain improved reconstruction results.
-In particular, we propose a method that simultaneously uses spatial patch-based and parametric group-based low-rank tensor to reconstruct images from highly undersampled data.
+This study explores low-rankness through high-order tensor in MR $\text T_{1\rho}$ mapping to obtain improved reconstruction results.
+In particular, we propose a method that simultaneously uses spatial patch-based and parametric group-based low-rank tensors to reconstruct images from highly undersampled data.
 The spatial patch-based low-rank tensor exploits the high local and nonlocal redundancies and the similarities between the contrast images.
 The parametric group-based low-rank tensor, which integrates similar exponential behavior of the image signals, is jointly used to enforce the multidimensional low-rankness in the reconstruction process.
 Experimental results in both 2D and 3D imaging scenarios show that the proposed method can improve the reconstruction results qualitatively and quantitatively.